Different-Types-of-Butterflies

 Male cairns birdwings have brightly colored wings that add to the green color.
 Female species are more significant than males but do not contain many colors.
 This particular butterfly is widespread in Australia and has earned the title of “the giant butterfly” on the entire continent.

-Emerald swallowtail
+Emerald Swallowtail

-The green color in the emerald swallowtail is the reflection against the blue and yellow colors, just like the Morpho butterfly.
+The green color in the emerald swallowtail is a reflection against the blue and yellow colors, just like the Morpho butterfly.
 It means its color changes with the angle you see it from.
 One can find them in Southeast Asia and other areas nearby.
 This butterfly is also related to a species known as Ornithoptera.

-Final thoughts
+Final Thoughts

 Hello, I am Mac Jiraiya and I'm currently posting articles for you.
 I have life experience in giving insects what they need and what is good for them.